-Macedonia is located in Southeastern Europe and has seen a significant decrease in women's engagement in the labor market in recent years, alongside major transformation to the energy sector.
-Economic and political change in the region led to structural shifts resulting in the decline of women in the workforce, with impacts still felt today.
-According to the International Labour Organization, only 42.3% of women participate in the labor market, compared with 67.5% of men (2017).
-Despite this, Macedonia has strong policies for parental leave, sick leave, and inexpensive kindergarten, which contribute to an enabling environment for gender equity at work.
+Located in Southeastern Europe, FYR Macedonia has experienced a significant decrease in women's labor force participation in recent years, alongside major transformation of the energy sector.
+Economic and political change in the region led to structural shifts in the workforce, with impacts still felt today.
+According to the International Labour Organization, only 42.3% of women participate in the labor market, compared with 67.5% of men (2017).2 Despite this, Macedonia has strong policies for parental leave, sick leave, and inexpensive kindergarten, which contribute to an enabling environment for gender equity at work.

-SUMMARY

-YEAR ESTABLISHED: 2006 NUMBER OF EMPLOYEES: 1,904 COUNTRIES OF OPERATION: Macedonia AREAS OF VALUE CHAIN & GENDER OPPORTUNITIES INTEGRATED:

-Senior Management/Employees

-- □ CEO / leadership commitment to gender equity, which is clearly communicated to managers and staff, and includes targets. - □ Collect sex disaggregate HR data. - □ Remove bias from job descriptions and selection processes. - Use behavioral based interviewing for job candidates and emphasize hiring on demonstrated competencies (decisions thus made on assessments, rather than assumptions)

-- Create pipeline opportunities for staff and source from within for positions and promotions. - Expand your sourcing networks. - □ Have a paid maternity leave policy (ensure meets minimum requirement of government). - □ Have a paid paternity leave policy (ensure meets minimum requirement of government). - Provide sick leave (ensure meets minimum requirements of government).

-Community

-- □ Raise awareness on gender equality in the sector by hosting events and engaging public figures. - Support vocational training and technical education for young women and men - □ Provide internship/apprenticeship and scholarship opportunities linked to possible employment opportunities to high-potential young female engineers and technicians

-BUSINESS IMPACTS:

-- □ Women have a lower rate of involuntary departures as compared to men. - □ Since tracking the data in 2014, men consistently have higher rates of absenteeism.
-Men also tend to be late more often than female staff. - □ There is a "blue-collar workforce gap" so being gender-smart in recruitment processes opens up a wider pool to meet talent demands. - Positive impacts on brand and company reputation from gender equity interventions. - Desitive impacts on employee engagement among staff.

-SOCIAL IMPACTS:

-Expectations and norms around girls' STEM capabilities as well as working in the traditional male industry are slowly shifting.
+si ve kindergarten, which contribute to an enabling environment for gender equity at work.
+SUMMARY YEAR ESTABLISHED: 2006 NUMBER OF EMPLOYEES: 1,904.
+Women comprise Total workforce: 21.06% (19.4% in 2014) Senior management: 22.2% (22.5% in 2014) Middle management: 23.45% (22.72% in 2014) Supervisors: 50% (0% in 2014) Engineers: 21.25% (18.24% in 2014) Trainee positions (entry level): 30% (21.74% in 2014 and 43,75% in 2016) COUNTRIES OF OPERATION: Macedonia AREAS OF VALUE CHAIN & GENDER OPPORTUNITIES INTEGRATED: Senior Management/Employees CEO / leadership commitment to gender equity, which is clearly communicated to managers and staff, and includes targets. ☐ Collect sex disaggregate HR data.
+Remove bias from job descriptions and selection processes.
+Use behavioral based interviewing for job candidates and emphasize hiring on demonstrated compe- tencies (decisions thus made on assessments, rather than assumptions) Create pipeline opportunities for staff and source from within for positions and promotions.
+Expand your sourcing networks. ☐ Have a paid maternity leave policy (ensure meets minimum requirement of government). ☐ Have a paid paternity leave policy (ensure meets minimum requirement of government). ☐ Provide sick leave (ensure meets minimum requirements of government).
+Community Raise awareness on gender equality in the sector by hosting events and engaging public figures. □ Support vocational training and technical education for young women and men □ Provide internship/apprenticeship and scholarship opportunities linked to possible employment op- portunities to high-potential young female engineers and technicians BUSINESS IMPACTS: □ Women have a lower rate of involuntary departures as compared to men. □ Women have consistently lower rates of absenteeism.
+Women also tend to be late less often than men. ☐ There is a "blue-collar workforce gap" so being gender-smart in recruitment processes opens up a wider pool to meet talent demands.
+Gender equity interventions have positive impacts on EVN's brand and company reputation. ☐ Gender equity interventions have positive impacts on employee engagement among EVN staff.
+SOCIAL IMPACTS: ☐ Expectations of girls' STEM capabilities as well as norms around women working in the traditionally male-dominated power industry are slowly shifting male-commutent dower ministry are slowly similing